Lots of Mac OS X software has been released over the past week. Here are some of the product updates and releases.

 Presenta Web site.

-has released its first shipping version of OmniOutliner, a Cocoa application for making outlines (and lists) on Mac OS X. A free trial version is available.
+The Omni Group has released its first shipping version of OmniOutliner, a Cocoa application for making outlines (and lists) on Mac OS X. A free trial version is available.
 What’s more, OmniOutliner now supports Export to Plain Text, Multiple Columns, and Document-wide Stylesheets.

 Shareware developer Rainer Brockerhoff has released Zingg!
 1.0, a “fast launch” contextual menu for the Mac OS X Finder.
 Zingg! shows a list of all applications that claim to open the selected file.
 You can choose certain applications to be always included or always excluded from the list.
 Plus, Classic applications may receive special handling.